 Tegan Mallett

-Tegan is a Registered Psychologist and Clinical Psychology Registrar, with a Master of Clinical Psychology and over 10 years of experience.
+Tegan is a Clinical Psychologist, with a Master of Clinical Psychology and over 10 years of experience.
+Tegan is currently on leave.

 Tegan enjoys working with adults and adolescents and has a kind and compassionate approach.
 She values working with her clients to meet their needs through collaboration, helping find the right approach and setting goals for therapy.